Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: [unintelligible]

 A: Oh, absolutely.
 Well, your eye can't heal unless it's regenerating cells.
 Just the egg white.
-Put the yolk in there and you can be cloudy.
-Very cloudy.
+Put the yolk in there and you can be cloudy, big time.

-Q: [unintelligible]
+Q: [unintelligible] fit in the jar at the bottom

 A: But then it starts decomposing, and then they cause an eye detox instead of an eye nourishment feeding.
 So I'd be careful with that.
 You might end up with pink eyes.
 That's not a bad thing, but it's a hell of a thing to go through, and everybody thinks you're contagious because medical professionals, it [unintelligible] contagious.
 People run for their lives.
 Okay, question.